Be Extra Strong When Your Child Is from LGBTQIA+ Community

 Introduce Your Child to the Community -

-In order for their child to understand that they are not alone, parents can assist them by introducing them to LGBTQ organizations, services, and events.
+In order for their child to understand that they are not alone, parents can assist them by introducing them to LGBTQIA+ organizations, services, and events.
 Support your child's self-expression as well.
 Talk to them about their preferences in

 • accessories,